 We recognize that relying on alternatives such as better incentives and liability rules may lead to problems.
-For example, resorting to the courts is costly and complex; it may be difficult to quantify damages; incentives are often difficult to design.
+For example, access to the court system is often hard; it is often difficult to quantify damages; incentives are often difficult to design.

 Even where these issues can be adequately addressed, there are often other difficulties.
 The 1970-1973 experience in designing a sulphur tax proposal is a good case study of the kind of problems that must be met.
-The constraints included administrative problems of levying a tax, the short-run transition from the existing situation to one where a full tax was in effect, and the manageability of regional variations in the tax.
+The constraints included administrative problems of levying a tax, the short-run transition from the existing situation to one where a full tax was in effect, and the manageability of regional variations in the tax.4